 compartment at the bottom, there are 2 pegs to retract, that's a lot

 easier.
-Engage the paper leader into the winding spool and wind until
+Engage the paper leader into the winding spool.

 the big arrow on the paper meets the 2 white dots near the top.
 Close